We all want our pets to like us.

 Getting A Chinchilla To Like You: Additional Tips

 To get a chinchilla to like you, you need to first build trust.
-Here are some tips on building trust, followed by sings to look for that indicate your pet likes you.
+Here are some tips on building trust and forming a bond with your chinchilla, followed by signs to look for that indicate your pet likes you.

 How Do You Build Trust With A Chinchilla?